 They can be caused by various phenomena, which are:

-- Cold drop: occurs when the temperature of the earth's surface is colder than that of the seas.
-This difference causes a large mass of hot and humid air to rise up to the middle and upper layers of the atmosphere, thus causing torrential rains and, as a consequence, there may be floods.
+- Cold drop: occurs when the temperature of the Earth's surface is colder than that of the seas.
+This difference causes a large mass of warm, humid air to rise to the middle and upper layers of the atmosphere, causing torrential rains and, as a result, potentially flooding.
+In Spain, it is an annual phenomenon that occurs starting in autumn.

-In Spain it is an annual phenomenon that occurs from autumn. - Monsoon: the monsoon is a seasonal wind that is produced by the displacement of the equatorial belt.
-It is caused by the cooling of the earth, which is faster than that of the water.
-Thus, in summer the temperature of the earth's surface is higher than that of the ocean, which causes the air above the earth to rise rapidly, causing a storm.
-As the wind blows from anticyclones (high pressure areas) to cyclones (low pressure areas) to balance both pressures, a strong wind constantly blows from the ocean.
-As a consequence of this, the rains fall with intensity, increasing the level of the rivers.
+- MonsoonThe monsoon is a seasonal wind produced by the shifting of the equatorial belt.
+It is caused by the cooling of the land, which is faster than that of the water.
+Thus, in summer, the temperature of the land's surface is higher than that of the ocean, which causes the air over the land to rise rapidly, causing a storm.
+The wind, as it blows from anticyclones (high-pressure areas) toward cyclones (low-pressure areas) to balance both pressures, constantly blows a strong wind from the ocean.
+As a result, heavy rains fall, causing river levels to rise.

 - Thaw: in areas where it snows very frequently and in addition it does so abundantly, sudden increases in temperature cause floods in rivers.
 It can also be given if the snowfall has been heavy and unusual, such as those that rarely occur in areas with a sub-arid or arid climate.